owncloud/ios-app/.github/pull_request_template.md

 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
 - [ ] Added changelog files for the fixed issues in folder changelog/unreleased
-- [ ] For Milestone PRs:
-	- [ ] Created a folder for the new version like $majorVersion.$minorVersion.$patchVersion_YYYY-MM-DD
-	- [ ] Moved all changelog files from the unreleased folder to the new version folder